dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

           possible.

 ### Interactions b/w the Smart Grid and Real Estate Prices

+- there are predictable dynamics in real-estate that result from the availability and qualities of smart-grid infrastructure as well as incentivizations inherent in the economics of infrastructure installation.
+  - these are especially present in urban and high rise residential areas.
+Changes in infrastructure here have long-lasting consequences, so we're going to want to do this right, so the smart-grid platform empowers american industry across the world.
+- a building's capacity for renewable energy production is correlated to surface area, so as the proportion of volume to surface area increases, the likelihood of balanced energy utilization drops rapidly.
+  - whether this matters depends on whether fusion or alternatives like them become available. fusion will become the dominant form of energy production later in the 21st century, but the version and quality of smart-grid infrastructure for buildings will begin to matter regardless, especially if we expect incentivization from climate change policies like the Paris Agreement to actually make a difference.

 - increased demand for smart grid in developed states
   - but also developing states, since they are either upgrading older